re-framejs/re-framejs/docs/Interceptors.md

 __2.__ When you are registering an event handler, you are associating an event id with a chain of interceptors including:
   - the ones you supply (optional)
   - an extra one on the end, which wraps the handler itself
-  - a couple at the beginning of the chain, put there by the `reg-event-db` or `reg-event-fx`.
+  - a couple at the beginning of the chain, put there by the `regEventDb` or `regEventFx`.

 __3.__ An Interceptor Chain is executed in two stages.
 First a forwards sweep in which all `:before` functions are called, and then second, a backwards sweep in which the